Local heights on Galois covers of the projective line: Potential theory on Berkovich analytic curves

-In \cite{zh} a canonical probability measure $\mu_\mathcal{R}$ is constructed on the reduction graph $\mathcal{R}$ of $X$, called admissible measure.
-It satisfies properties analogous to the Arakelov measure in the archimedean setting; especially, it gives rise to an adjunction formula.
-We define the measure $\mu_\xx$ on $|\xx|$ by putting $\mu_\xx = i_* \mu_\mathcal{R}$.
+Now in \cite{zh}, Section~3 a canonical probability measure $\mu_\mathcal{R}$ is constructed on $\mathcal{R}$, called the admissible measure.
+We will not recall its definition; let us just say that it satisfies properties analogous to the Arakelov measure in the archimedean setting.
+For example, it gives rise to an adjunction formula.
+We define the canonical Arakelov measure $\mu_\xx$ on $|\xx|$ by putting $\mu_\xx = i_* \mu_\mathcal{R}$.